 Academic Programs

-The Department of Land Resources offers a Bachelor of Science degree in Natural Resource Management with six major areas which include Criminal Justice, Energy and Land Management, Environmental Science, Forest Technology, Land Surveying and Wildlife Management.
+The Department of Land Resources offers two Bachelor of Science programs: Land Surveying and Mapping and Natural Resource Management.
+The Natural Resource Management program includes four major areas: Criminal Justice, Environmental Science, Forest Technology, and Wildlife Management.

 Two associate degree programs, in Forest Technology and Land Surveying, are also offered.
 Students completing these associate degree programs can matriculate seamlessly into the Natural Resource Management degree program.
 The associate degree programs, like the baccalaureate program, have active advisory committees comprised of representatives from government, business, and industry.
 These advisory bodies ensure that classes are continually updated and meet the needs of industry and government.
 Job opportunities remain strong for graduates of the three degree programs.